chb/clinical-trials-app/README.md

 Trial Matching
 --------------

-To find trials matching the search query, a `TrialFinder` instance is created with a handle to a `TrialServer` subclass, which represents Lilly's v2 trial server.
+To find trials matching the search query, a `TrialFinder` instance is created with a handle to a `TrialServer` subclass, which represents TrialReach's trial server.
-The trial finder proceeds to query Lilly's API to retrieve trial data.
+The trial finder proceeds to query TrialReach's API to retrieve trial data.
 Search results are paged, so the trial finder will likely have to repeatedly query the API until all trials have arrived.
 Each trial is represented in a `Trial` instance and downloads its corresponding target profile, if one is available.